 Exercise is an important way to reduce your chances of developing diabetes and cardiovascular disease — two conditions that are associated with an increased risk of needing an amputation.
 When you exercise with apps like Charity Miles, you turn your workout into a way to raise money for charity.
 The more you workout, the more you give.
 There are also apps like Givhero that allow employers to reward employees’ health achievements through donations to their favorite charity, including the Amputee Coalition.

 Did you know that you can donate your car, motorcycle, RV, boat, or commercial vehicle to support the Amputee Coalition?
 Charitable Adult Rides & Services (CARS) will pick up your used vehicle for free and send you a donation receipt and necessary tax documents.
 Profits from the sale of the vehicle will go toward developing educational materials, advocating for better policies, and expanding support networks for individuals with limb loss and limb difference.

 In addition to making a donation, your purchases can help raise money for limb loss research and advocacy.
 The Amputee Coalition store sells t-shirts and other gear, and all profits go to support Amputee Coalition programs.
 You can also use Amazon Smile to support charitable organizations.
 Just go to smile.amazon.com and select the Amputee Coalition as your charity of choice.
 Amazon will donate 0.5% of every purchase made through Amazon Smile at no additional cost to you.

 Whether you change your cover photo, share the facts, or make a donation, your efforts will make a difference for individuals living with limb loss and limb difference.
-For more disability-related events and observances you can participate in all year, download our free Disability Events Calendar for 2022.
+For more disability-related events and observances you can participate in all year, download our free Disability Events Calendar.